Lebanon:Operations of the Islamic Resistance on Friday, June...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 9:45 a.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise}